 At the end of the anticipated graduation quarter, after final grades are submitted, student transcripts are reviewed by Academic Experience to verify successful completion of all degree requirements and provide graduation clearance.
 The Diplomas will be withheld if there are any outstanding holds on the student record.

-All students must graduate in the academic year in which they complete the degree requirements for their program.
+FT students must graduate in the academic year in which they complete the degree requirements for their programs.
+EW students must graduate in the academic quarter in which they complete the degree requirements.

 CORE COURSE WAIVERS